MicrosoftDocs/sdk-api/sdk-api-src/content/raseapif/nf-raseapif-raseapgetidentity.md

 </td>
 <td width="60%">
 Indicates that this connection is the first link in a multilink connection.
-See
-<a href="https://docs.microsoft.com/previous-versions/windows/desktop/eap/multilink-and-callback-connections">Multilink and Callback Connections</a> for more information.
+See [Multilink and Callback Connections](https://docs.microsoft.com/windows/win32/eap/multilink-and-callback-connections)a> for more information.

 </td>
 </tr>